ronin-co/blade/README.md

 ##### Prefetching

-On desktop, when a cursor enters a `Link` element (hover), the destination page will be prefetched by Blade, to ensure that, by the time the page transition happens (when the element is clicked), the page transition will be instant.
+On desktop, when a cursor enters a `Link` element (hover), the destination page will be loaded by Blade in the background, to ensure that, by the time the page transition happens (when the element is clicked), the page transition will be instant.

 Similarily, on mobile devices, the destination page will be prefetched upon the start of the touch action, meaning when the screen is pressed.
 When the touch action ends (e.g.